prachet283/ML-Project-22-Regression-Projects-WebApp/README.md

 ### Big Mart Sales Prediction
 **Description**: Predicts sales for various items in different stores based on factors such as store type, item visibility, and marketing data.

-Calories Burnt Prediction
+### Calories Burnt Prediction
-Description: Predicts the number of calories burnt based on physical activities, age, weight, and duration of exercise.
+**Description**: Predicts the number of calories burnt based on physical activities, age, weight, and duration of exercise.